Los Angeles Juvenile Criminal Defense Lawyer

 - The minor has a previously committed a 707(b) offense, or

 - The crime was gang-related, or

 - The offense was a hate crime, or

 - The victim was 65 or older or disabled

 In other instances, a prosecutor will request a fitness hearing, where a judge will decide whether a minor is fit for the juvenile court system or, instead, should be tried as an adult, since they allegedly has committed a 707(b) offense.
 The judge will look at five factors, including the seriousness of the alleged crime, to determine whether the minor is likely to benefit from the rehabilitative services of juvenile delinquency court.
 If the judge decides that the minor won't benefit from those services, the minor gets transferred to adult court.

 This is why it is overly important to consult an experienced Los Angeles juvenile criminal defense attorney right away, if your child, unfortunately, gets into trouble with the law and/or gets arrested.
 Don’t let your child’s mistakes ruin their life.

-Contact a Juvenile Crime Criminal Defense Lawyer in Los Angeles
+Call a Los Angeles Juvenile Criminal Defense Lawyer

 Related Pages: Robbery | Burglary | Drug Possession for Sales | Theft Crimes | Violent Crimes